KarelSmets00/spARCS-project/README.md

 # spARCS-project
-### an ARCS course project proposal for situational aware robotics
+### An ARCS course project proposal for situational aware robotics
 ![](./assets/spARCS_logo.svg).

 ##

-# proposal
+# Proposal
-### ideoalogy
+### Ideology
-small explenation to introduce relevance of (self-)aware production machines
+Todays industrial sector stands in front of two chalenges.
+First, find a way to cope with loss of skill due to retirement.
+Second, fulfilling the demand on high custimization of products in the pursuit of added value.
+In general, production machines and processes have to become aware of their operation to be able to run autonomously.
+This reduces te need for skilled operators and allows 'mass production' of speciality work.
+Within the spARCS project, the possibility of a situation aware robotic welding sytem is investigated to serve the above mentioned challenges.

 ### Task
 The welding of a fillet weld(s).
 ### Perception
-* Detection of feature
+* Detection of weld feature (feature = one weld with all its characteristics and its adjacent geometry; a CAD model of an assembly to be welded contains a feature for each weld)
     * Using a camera mounted on robot arm 1
     * Detecting the feature to be welded (features defined by CAD model)
     * Determining the location and rough direction of weld